ArchitectureAPI Architecture

 Purpose: Database queries and data access

-import { BaseRepository } from "@uwdsc/server/core/repository/baseRepository";
+import { BaseRepository } from "@uwdsc/db/baseRepository";

-export class HealthRepository extends BaseRepository {
+export class ProfileRepository extends BaseRepository {

-async checkDatabaseConnection(): Promise<boolean> {
+async findByUserId(userId: string) {

-const result = await this.pool.query("SELECT 1");
+const rows = await this.sql`

 }